AnthonyUdem/AnthonyUdem/README.md

 ## Hi there 👋

+My name is Anthony, and I'm a data scientist in training with IBM, with a passion for Python, Data Science, Time Series Analysis, Machine Learning, and Deep Learning.

-- 🔭 I’m currently working on ...
+- 🔭  I’m currently working on the analysis of Electric Submersible Pumps (ESPs) and compressors for upstream production operations, including the general maintenance of these systems.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the IBM Data Science Professional Certificate Course on Coursera.
 - 👯 I’m looking to collaborate on ...